twr14152/Go_Network_Scripts/README.md

 - ssh_client/cmd_file.txt
 ```
 The 6th Script uses standard input to put the commands into the script to issue commands on the remote device.
-The benefit of doing this is you do not need to overwrite a commands_file to make changes.
+The benefit of doing this is you do not need to overwrite a cmds_file to make changes.
 You simply create a new file with what ever commands you want(naming it what ever you want) and pipe the output to the script.
 How to use script: cat cmd_file.txt | go run ssh_use_stdin.go
 ```
 - ssh_client/ssh_use_stdin.go